foubari/dgm_tire/README.md

-# EpureDGM - Deep Generative Models for Multi-Component Images
+# EpureDGM - Deep Generative Models And Tire Architecture

 Framework for training and evaluating 9 generative models on multi-component image datasets.